Create the Next Generation of Streaming Analytics

-A Breakthrough for Real-Time Streaming Analytics
+A Breakthrough for Introspection of Streaming data

 Traditional stream-processing and complex event-processing systems focus on extracting patterns from incoming telemetry, but they can’t track dynamic information about individual data sources.
 This makes it much more difficult to fully analyze what incoming telemetry is saying.
 For example, an IoT predictive analytics application attempting to avoid an impending failure in a population of medical freezers must look at more than just trends in temperature readings.
 It needs to evaluate these readings in the context of each freezer’s operational history, recent maintenance, and current state to get a complete picture of the freezer’s actual condition.